ucsb-cs56-webapps/ucsb-cs56-gaucho-gardens/README.md

 <br> https://docs.mongodb.com/v3.6/installation/

 Once mongodb is installed either
-<br> -cd into the installations /bin directory or
+<br> -cd into the mongo installations /bin directory of or
 <br> -set a mongo environment variable linking to the bin directory
 <br> https://dangphongvanthanh.wordpress.com/2017/06/12/add-mongos-bin-folder-to-the-path-environment-variable/